P-700 Granit

 The P-700 Granit (П-700 "Гранит"; granite) is a Soviet and Russian naval anti-ship cruise missile.
-Its GRAU designation is 3M45, its NATO reporting name SS-N-19 Shipwreck.
+Its GRAU designation is 3M45 and its NATO reporting name is SS-N-19 Shipwreck.
 It comes in surface-to-surface and submarine-launched variants, and can also be used against ground targets.

 Design and building

 The P-700 was designed in the 1970s to replace the P-70 Ametist and P-120 Malakhit, both effective missiles but with too short a range in the face of improving weapons of U.S. Navy carrier battle groups.
 The missile was partially derived from the P-500 Bazalt.

 Built by Chelomei/NPO Mashinostroenia, the bulging 10 m missile has swept-back wings and tail, weighs around 7,000 kilograms and can be fitted with either a 750 kg HE warhead, a FAE warhead, or a 500 kt thermonuclear warhead.
 A stubby cylindrical solid-fuel rocket is fitted to the rear for launch; this booster stage is released when the missile enters sustained flight.
 For many years it was believed that this missile used a turbojet engine during the sustained flight; after Russian and Western media gained access to its performance characteristics, it was understood that its propulsion system was a ramjet.

 The P-700 has a distinctive annular air intake in the nose.
 Maximum speed is believed to be between Mach 1.6 and Mach 2.5.
 Range has been estimated at 400 km, 500 km, and 550–625 km.
 The guidance system is mixed-mode, with inertial guidance, terminal active radar homing guidance and also anti-radar homing.
 Mid-course correction is probable.

 It is widely claimed that the missile, when fired in a swarm (group of 4–8) has a unique guidance mode.
 One of the weapons climbs to a higher altitude and designates targets while the others attack.
 The missile responsible for target designation climbs in short pop-ups, so as to be harder to intercept.
 The missiles are linked by data connections, forming a network.
 If the designating missile is destroyed the next missile will rise to assume its purpose.
 Missiles are able to differentiate targets, detect groups and prioritize targets automatically using information gathered during flight and types of ships and battle formations pre-programmed in an onboard computer.
-They will attack targets in order of priority, highest to lowest: after destroying the first target, any remaining missiles will attack the next prioritized target.
-Such description received some doubts.
+They will attack targets in order of priority, highest to lowest: after destroying the first target, any remaining missiles will attack the next prioritized target.Such description received some doubts.
 The missile has a means of countering the attacking anti-missiles.
 Also, the on-board computer carries data designed to counter an enemy's electronic warfare and to evade counter-measures.

 The P-700 was derived from the P-500 Bazalt missile with a turbojet.
 The P-700 was in turn developed into the P-800 Oniks, which uses ramjet propulsion, and the BrahMos missile, a joint Indian/Russian modernization of the P-800.